Harshithareddy2002/Employee-Trends-Analysis-using-Tableau/README.md

 - **Attrition Management**: Develop targeted retention plans based on key attrition factors.
 - **Compensation & Performance Insights**: Align pay structures with performance outcomes.

+Employees with Life Sciences degrees report the highest job satisfaction, though this may be influenced by their larger representation.
+HR professionals have the lowest satisfaction (2.556), possibly due to role-related challenges, while Technical and Marketing fields show similar satisfaction levels (~2.65), suggesting comparable work conditions and growth opportunities.

 ## Conclusion
 This Tableau dashboard provides HR professionals with actionable insights into employee trends, helping organizations make data-driven decisions for workforce management and planning.
 By leveraging interactive visualizations, users can efficiently explore employee data, identify key trends, and improve HR initiatives.